W2HGalaxy-OP/MUSIC-VC-1/README.md

-## This Is Telegram Music UserBot To Play Music Without Being Admin
+## This Is Telegram Music To Play Music Without Being Admin

 ## A FASTEST AND SMOOTHEST BASED ON TG CALLS AND PYROGRAM STRING.